zhangwei2015/IMPre/README.txt

    1. Before use it, perl(https://www.perl.org/get.html) need to be installed.
    2. The 'Graph' module is required for the perl version
    3. The system for C program is required
-   4. Download the IMPre.tar.gz to your directory, uncompress it. tar -zxvf IMPre.tar.gz
+   4. Download the IMPre to your directory, uncompress it.

 ######################
 Usage